 Most children will at some point in life ask questions about how they came into this world.
-This also applies to donor-conceived children, although their story is a bit different.
-Having this conversation with your donor child can be a bit tricky, though; When should I tell, what to say and which reaction to expect?
+This is the same for donor-conceived children, however, their story is a bit different.
+To have a conversation with your child about being a donor child can be a bit tricky.
+When should you tell, what to say and which reaction to expect?
 Therefore, we have gathered a few tips about telling your donor child the story.

 Why should you tell your child that he/she is a donor child?

 Over the years there has been a big debate about whether parents should tell their children about donor conception or not.
 It is always up to each family to decide if and how the child should know the story.
 According to Professor of Family Research, Susan Golombok, there has, however, been a growing opinion that telling is the right thing to do.

 As you are reading this post, there is a good chance that you have already decided to talk to your (future) child about being a donor child.
 But if you are still considering if this is the right thing to do – or if you would just like to have your choice confirmed – take a look at the reasons below:

 - With today’s possibilities within DNA testing, social networks etc., investigating family stories has never been easier.
 Therefore, it is recommended to tell the child the truth.
 He/she will probably find out anyway, and it is better to get the information directly from the parents than from someone else.

 - Honesty and respect are always a good starting point for a relation.
 Also in the relationship between parent and child.

 - Significant differences between child and parents can be better explained and understood.